Schwarz lemma from a K\"ahler manifold into a complex Finsler manifold: Estimation of distance function on Riemannian manifolds

 By $\eqref{eq-3.1}$, $\eqref{z-1}$ and the fact $\rho=r$, we get

 Plugging \eqref{A_2} into \eqref{A_1} we get

 \end{proof}

 As a simple application, we obtain the following result. \begin{corollary} Suppose that $(M,g)$ is a Riemannian manifold with a pole $p$ such that its radial sectional curvature is bounded from below by a negative constant $-K^2$.
 Suppose that $\gamma:[0,r] \rightarrow M$ is a normal geodesic such that $\gamma(0)=p$ and $\gamma(r)=x$.
-Then
+Then Then with respect to the normal coordinates at the point $x$, we have

-\end{corollary} \begin{proof} For any given point $x_0 \in M$, there exists a local coordinate system \\ $(x^1,\cdots, x^n)$ in a neighborhood of $x_0$ such that $g_{ij}(x_0)=\delta_{ij}$ and $\Gamma_{ij}^k(x_0)=0$.
+\end{corollary} \begin{proof} For any given point $x_0 \in M$, there exists a local coordinate system $(x^1,\cdots, x^n)$ in a neighborhood of $x_0$ such that $g_{ij}(x_0)=\delta_{ij}$ and $\Gamma_{ij}^k(x_0)=0$.
 By definition of Hessian, we have

 Thus at the point $x_0$, we have

 By Theorem \ref{t-3.2}, we have

 where $\delta_{ij}$ is the Kronecker symbol. \end{proof}